Alanoudh/drlnd-Navigation/Report.md

 # Project Report

 ## Introduction
 In this project I takled the navigation problem using DQN algorithm.
-I decided to use DQN because it is a great value-based algorithm that is known to perform well in discrete actions spaces such as the one for this environment.
+I decided to use DQN because it is a model-free and value-based reinforcement learning algorithm that learns a policy telling an agent what action to take under what circumstances.
+DQN usually peform well in various environments, and it outperforms other algorithms such as Q-learning and SARSA.

 ## Learning Algorithm
-DQN is an algorithm created by DeepMind that brings together the power of the Q-Learning algorithm with the advantages of generalization through function approximation.
-It uses a deep neural network to estimate a Q-value function.
-As such, the input to the network is the current state of the environment, and the output is the Q-value for each action.
+DQN is a reinforcement learning algorithm that combines Q-Learning with deep neural networks to estunate a Q-value function, and to let RL work for complex, high-dimensional environments, like video games, or robotics.
+It has the capability of generalization through function approximation.
+The deep neural network takes as an input the state, and outputs the Q-value for each action.

-DeepMind also came up with two techniques that help successfully train a DQN agent:
+Traditinal DQN has some shortcomings, therefore, DeepMind came up with two techniques that help successfully train a DQN agent:

 * Replay buffer: Stores a finite collection of previous experiences that can be sampled randomly in the learning step.
 This helps break the correlation between consecutive actions, which leads to better conversion.
 * Separate target network: Similar to the local network in structure, this network helps prevent large fluctuations in network updates, which leads to more stable training.